-This method appears sophisticated and increases the accuracy with which the nuisance and the interesting parameters together describe the m_T and p_T^l distributions.
-However, the interpretation of the inferred M_W and its uncertainties is now opaque since it is mixed with hundreds of other parameters.
-The causal interpretation of the nuisance parameters may be lost if all parameters including M_W are reduced to mere smoothing knobs to fit a set of kinematic distributions.
-This raises the concern that M_W is getting tuned to smooth out internal inconsistencies, thereby losing its rigorous interpretation as a measured quantity.
-Similar concerns arise in the context of 'over-fitting' in the parametric modeling of data [87, 88].
+This method appears sophisticated and increases the accuracy with which the nuisance and the interesting parameters together describe the $m{\rm T}$ and $p{\rm T}^{\ell}$ distributions.
+However, the interpretation of the inferred $M{\rm W}$ and its uncertainties is now opaque as it is mixed with hundreds of other parameters.
+The causal interpretation of the nuisance parameters may be lost if all parameters including $M{\rm W}$ are reduced to mere smoothing knobs to fit a set of kinematic distributions.
+This raises the concern that $M{\rm W}$ is getting tuned to smooth out internal inconsistencies, thereby losing its rigorous interpretation as a measured quantity.
+Similar concerns arise in the context of 'over-fitting' in the parametric modelling of data^{84,85}.

 These issues worsen as the dimensionality of the nuisance parameter space increases; even if the initial choice of hundreds of parameters is pruned to 218, as in the ATLAS analysis, the post-fit likelihood function is still impossible to visualize and scrutinize.
-Mathematically, there is no guarantee that a 218-dimensional likelihood function is well-behaved in the entire domain bounded by the a-priori uncertainties on the nuisance parameters; meaning that there is a stable global minimum without the existence of local minima, under-constrained 'valleys' and saddle points which can lead to chaotic paths in the numerical minimization.
-Such issues may lead to a 'random walk' of M_W of $\mathcal{O}(\sqrt{N}\delta)$ amounting to tens of MeV, where N is the (large) number of nuisance parameters floated simultaneously in the likelihood function and δ is a typical M_W deviation of a few MeV induced by each of them.
-Can one a priori defend the hypothesis-testing ability of a method which relies on a single POI that is susceptible to a random walk in a huge, 200+ dimensional parameter space?
+Mathematically, there is no guarantee that a 218-dimensional likelihood function is well behaved in the entire domain bounded by the a priori uncertainties on the nuisance parameters; meaning that there is a stable global minimum without the existence of local minima, under-constrained 'valleys' and saddle points, which can lead to chaotic paths in the numerical minimization.
+Such issues may lead to a 'random walk' of M_W of $\mathcal{O}(\sqrt{N\delta})$ amounting to tens of megaelectronvolts (MeV), in which N is the (large) number of nuisance parameters floated simultaneously in the likelihood function and δ is a typical M_W deviation of a few MeV induced by each of them.
+Can one a priori defend the hypothesis-testing ability of a method which relies on a single POI that is susceptible to a random walk in a huge, 200+-dimensional parameter space?